-Some landlords of rental management companies will consider a potential tenant's credit scores to determine whether they are financially trustworthy.
+Some landlords of rental management companies consider a potential tenant's credit scores to determine whether they are financially trustworthy.
 The higher your credit scores, the more likely you are to be approved for a home or apartment rental.
 You could also save money on your security deposit if you have higher credit scores.

 6. Security Deposit Waivers on Utilities

 Some utility companies may consider your credit reports and scores to determine how likely you are to pay your bills on time.
-If you don't have a strong credit history, you may have to pay a security deposit in order to initiate utility services.
+If you don't have a strong credit history, you may have to pay a security deposit to initiate utility services.

 What Is a Good Credit Score?

 While there are countless credit scoring models on the market, one of the most commonly used is the FICO® Score model, which places scores in a range between 300 and 850.
 FICO® breaks up these scores into the following credit scoring bands: